canada-ca/open-source-logiciel-libre/en/guides/using-open-source-software.md

 Whenever the Crown obtains software under an open source licence, departments should review the terms and conditions to validate if they can accept and comply with them given their particular business context.

 The software is usually provided 'as-is' meaning the community will not accept liability or provide any financial compensation to the Crown for service interruption, loss of data, or loss of confidentiality.
-Data ownership and processing may remain with the user.

-All software licensed under an [Open Source Initiative approved license](https://opensource.org/licenses/alphabetical) or a [Free Software Foundation free software licence](https://www.gnu.org/licenses/license-list.html#SoftwareLicenses) is considered open source software and can be used by GC [without modifications](#use-open-source-software-without-modification).
+All software licensed under an [Open Source Initiative approved license](https://opensource.org/licenses/alphabetical) or a [Free Software Foundation free software licence](https://www.gnu.org/licenses/license-list.html#SoftwareLicenses) is considered open source software and can be used by the GC [without modifications](#use-open-source-software-without-modification).

 However if the software needs to be modified, the following considerations should be applied to help identify what licences terms and conditions the department is willing to approve.

 <!-- markdownlint-disable MD006 -->
 <!-- markdownlint-disable MD029 -->
-1. Will you need to be making modifications to the source code of the application during its life cycle or will the software be used as a component of a custom development project?
-   * No: It is used as a COTS; You can accept any OSI approved licence or FSF free software licence.
-See [Use Open Source Software Without Modification](#use-open-source-software-without-modification).
-   * Yes: See 2.
-2. Are there any reasons that would prevent the release of the modified source code?
+1. Are there any reasons that would prevent the release of the modified source code?
    * No: You can accept any OSI approved licence or FSF free software licence.
 See [Use Open Source Software With Modifications](#use-open-source-software-with-modifications).
-   * Yes: See 3.
+   * Yes: See 2.
-3. Is the modified application going to be used as a web application?
+2. Is the modified application going to be used as a web application?
    * Yes: You can accept any OSI approved licence or FSF free software licence **except** strong reciprocal licences.
 See [Strong Reciprocal Licences](#strong-reciprocal-licences).
    * No: See 4.
-4. Is the modified application going to be distributed externally, outside the GC, either the source code or the binary?
+3. Is the modified application going to be distributed externally, outside the GC, either the source code or the binary?
    * No: You can accept any OSI approved licence or FSF free software licence.
    * Yes: You can accept any OSI approved licence or FSF free software licence **except** [Reciprocal Licences](#reciprocal-licences).
 Use only [Permissive Licences](#permissive-licences).
 <!-- markdownlint-enable MD006 -->
 <!-- markdownlint-enable MD029 -->

-Additional consultation with legal and engineering teams should be done for scenarios where the open source software is used as a component of custom development (e.g.: dynamic vs static linking, licence compatibility, etc.).
+Additional consultation with legal and engineering teams should be done for scenarios where the open source software is used as a component of custom development (e.g.: dynamic vs static linking, etc.) to ensure licence compatibility.

 ### Popular and Widely Used Licences